 I have a lot of vegetarian clients.
 Many of them are operating on a diet high in soy or fake meat products and grains, which contributes to the health problems they are working to resolve via our consultations.
 I was a vegetarian for 13 years before I decided it wasn’t right for me, and I don’t advocate vegetarianism now.
 But if you choose to be a vegetarian, there are some considerations you must implement to prevent deficiencies or imbalance.
-I’ve also included a excellent resource below to help you navigate vegetarianism.

 - Avoid the soy milk, soy protein and processed fake meat products.
 Your Morningstar Farm breakfast “sausage” is highly refined and loaded with chemicals and processed soy.
 Soy is very estrogenic and contributes to hormone imbalance, thyroid disturbance and digestive issues.

 - Eat healthy fats from egg yolks, butter, coconut oil, avocados and olive oil.
 These fats support brain and hormone health.
 Many vegetarians are deficient in the essential fatty acids, which can cause dry skin and hair, poor vision and cardio-vascular issues.
 Avoid the inflammatory vegetable oils!